brummer10/ModularAmpToolKit.lv2/README.md

 - PowerAmpImpulses

-Select the POwer Amp type to use and adjust the input/output controls for the module.
+Select the Power Amp type to use and adjust the input/output controls for the module.

 ## Dependencys